DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/getting-started-with-active-objects.md

 }
 ```

 Doing by hand is going to be painful.
-So there is a declarative alternative, using the <a href="https://studio.atlassian.com/source/browse/AO/trunk/activeobjects-core/src/main/java/com/atlassian/activeobjects/tx/Transactional.java?r=HEAD" class="external-link"><code>@Transactional</code> annotation</a>.
+So there is a declarative alternative, using the <a href="https://studio.atlassian.com/source/browse/AO/trunk/activeobjects-core/src/main/java/com/atlassian/activeobjects/tx/Transactional.java?r=HEAD" class="external-link">@Transactional annotation</a>.

 ## Step 9.
 Introduce the Todo service